niplav/site/considerations_on_cryonics.md

 ### Probability of Being Preserved

 It seems like not all people who sign up for cryonics remain cryonicists until their death, and not all cryonicists who die as members actually get preserved.

-There seems to be very little data about this question, but as an extremely conservative estimate I would put the ratio of people who actually get preserved at 60% (it seems likely that the actual number is higher).
-Fortunately, a cryonics member can increase this number by being diligent about their cryonics arrangement, near the preservation facility before death, informing family members about their arrangement, trying to lead a safe life and keeping contact to their cryonics organisation.
+There seems to be very little data about this question, but as an extremely conservative estimate I would put the ratio of members of cryonics organizations who actually get preserved at 60% (it seems likely that the actual number is higher).
+Fortunately, a cryonics member can increase this number by being diligent about their cryonics arrangement, living near the preservation facility before death, informing family members about their arrangement, trying to lead a safe life and keeping contact to their cryonics organisation.

 	prob_pres=0.6